-But no matter how you define success for yourself, the principles of how to be successful in life remain the same.
+But no matter how you define true success for yourself, the principles of how to be successful in life remain the same.

 The one thing that everyone’s definition of “success” has in common is achieving a goal of some sort.
 On the surface, this seems simple.
-But when you see people whom you view as being very successful, do you ever wonder how they got there?
+But when you see people you view as very successful, do you ever wonder how they got there?

 I remember being in graduate school, looking up to people who were well beyond my years who were making a huge impact in our industry.
 Those whose names were commonplace both in the classroom and out in the field.
-But I wondered what steps they had taken to get from where I was sitting to where they ended up, and how I could follow in that same path.
+But I wondered what steps they had taken to get from where I was sitting to where they ended up and how I could follow that same path.

-There are many definitions of the word “success”, but no matter how you define success for yourself, the principles of how to be successful in life remain the same.
+There are many definitions of the word “success,” but no matter how you define success for yourself, the principles of how to be successful in life remain the same.

-In this post, we will explore how to be successful in life in ways that you may not have considered before.
+This post will explore how to be successful in life in ways that you may not have considered before.